18epedersen/normandy-e2e-tests/README.md

 tox -e approve_recipe
 ```

+Due to timing constraints of duo authentication, the tests are a bit flaky.

-After the first test, each test begins with a time.sleep(30).
+Therefore after the first test, each test begins with a time.sleep(30).
 This is because if two tests run sequentially without a sleep, the following test may use the some QR code as the previous test for logging into duo authentication.
-This would cause the following test to automatically fail because QR codes cannot be reused within a 30 second timespan.
+This would cause the following test to automatically fail because QR codes cannot be reused within a short timespan.